Lighthouses of Guyane (French Guiana)

 skeletal tower.
 An abandoned keeper's house stands next to the lighthouse.

-A photo is at right, and Patrick Balta has also posted a photo.
+A photo is at right, Lightphotos.net has Patrick Balta's photo, and Bing has a satellite view.

 Klaus Huelse has a historic postcard view

 of the first lighthouse on the reef.
-It was replaced by a metal
+It was replaced in 1919.
+Huelse also has a postcard view showing the original appearance of the present tower.
+The lighthouse

 was deactivated in favor of a buoy in 1968.
 After many protests from